How Old Do You Have to Be to Audition for The Voice?

-As mentioned earlier, you need to be born in September 2003 or earlier to get on The Voice.
+As mentioned earlier, you have to be born in September 2003 or earlier to get on The Voice.
 This means the age limit is 16 years old for when the auditions take place.
-Also, if you are under 18, then the application form needs to be submitted by an adult.
+Also, for those under 18, then the application form has to be submitted by an adult.
 Don’t worry if you are under 16 because there are other options out there.

 The Voice Kids is aimed at younger singers.
 The age limit for this is 7 to 14 so most people who aren’t eligible for the grown-up version should be able to get on to this.
 However, this still leaves a gap between the two competitions.